Get access to the full brand analysis now

 - Product recommendation frequency and conversion rates: Brands see exactly how often each product is recommended and what percentage of users click through.

-- Native integrations with major e-commerce and marketing platforms:
+Native integrations with major e-commerce and marketing platforms:

 - Google Analytics 4 / Google Tag Manager

-- Admetrics, Tracify, Triple Whale, and Algolia
+- Admetrics, AnyTrack, and Tracify

 - UTM parameter passthrough: Supports attribution from landing pages to skin analysis conversions.